-- 4.8.1 For oral examinations, the examiner and/or the Board of examiners decide if either a minimum of two examiners are present or if a sound recording of the examination will be made. - 4.8.2 If more than one examiner is present, one of the examiners will take short notes during the examination stating concisely what subjects are discussed and whether the student shows sufficient knowledge on the subjects. - 4.8.3 The notes or the recording is retained by the examiner for two years, and if necessary the student who has taken the oral examination can inspect the notes or listen to the recording; for this, the provisions of Article 4.13 are applicable mutatis mutandis. - 4.8.4 Unless otherwise specified by the examination timetable, oral examinations are held individually.
+- 4.8.2 If more than one examiner is present, one of the examiners will take short notes during the examination stating concisely what subjects are discussed and whether the student shows sufficient knowledge on the subjects. - 4.8.3 The notes or the recording is retained by the examiner for two years, and if necessary the student who has taken the oral examination can inspect the notes or listen to the recording; for this, the provisions of Article 4.13 are applicable mutatis mutandis. - 4.8.4 Unless otherwise specified by the examination timetable, oral examinations are held individually.
 The Board of Examiners can decide that an oral examination, which in principle is individual, will be taken by several candidates together, if the candidates agree to this.